Home » Public Relations

 The first semester of a new course is always a learning process for the teacher as well as the students.
-This was intended to be a course for good writers and those who wanted to become better writers.
+This one was intended to be a course for good writers who wanted to become better writers.
 It turned out that although the class attracted students who definitely wanted to become better writers, we needed to spend a lot of effort working our way toward “good.”

 While we were able to cover the basic writing formats and strategies for the different writing genres, the most valuable lessons involved studying up on punctuation and proofreading rather than persuasion.